keybraker/reSkroutzed/docs/README.md

 ## Why

-The reason behind this extension, is to make right deliberately wrong by Skroutz.
+The reason behind this extension, is to make right, a deliberately wrong by Skroutz.
 Skroutz has decided to use a dark pattern in order to mislead consumers, in the pursuit of profits.

 ## How it Works